Letter-braiding: bridging combinatorial group theory and topology: (Co)algebraic preliminaries

 are torsion-free so $Bar_{\leq p}(C)$ defines a natural filtration on $Bar(C)$.

-If $C$ is connected, then $\H^0(Bar_{>p}(C))$ is torsion-free for all $p\geq 0$, so that these induce a natural filtration on $\H^0_{Bar}(C)$. \end{lemma} \begin{proof} The fact that $Bar_{>p}(C)$ is torsion-free is clear, and it gives a filtration of $Bar(C)$ as a special case of the filtration of a conilpotent coalgebra by weight.
+Moreover, if $C$ is connected, then $\H^0(Bar_{>p}(C))$ is torsion-free for all $p\geq 0$, so that these induce a natural filtration on $\H^0_{Bar}(C)$. \end{lemma} \begin{proof} The fact that $Bar_{>p}(C)$ is torsion-free is clear, and it gives a filtration of $Bar(C)$ as a special case of the filtration of a conilpotent coalgebra by weight.

-To see that in the connected case $\H^0(Bar_{>p}(C))$ is torsion-free, assume without loss of generality that $C^0 = A$.
+To see that in the connected case $\H^0(Bar_{>p}(C))$ is torsion-free, assume WLOG that $C^0 = A$.
 Then the augmentation ideal $\ol{C}$ is concentrated in positive degrees, and consequently $Bar^0(C)$ is the lowest degree in which $Bar(C)$ is nontrivial.
-It follows that $\H^0(Bar_{>p}(C))$ is a sub-coalgebra of $Bar_{>p}(C)$, characterized by the vanishing of $d_{Bar}$, thus torsion-free. \end{proof} We summarize the main results of this section as follows. \begin{cor} The assignment $C^* \mapsto \H^0_{Bar}(C)$ is a functor which sends connected dg algebras, whose underlying $A$-module is torsion-free, to filtered coassociative coalgebras.
+It follows that $\H^0(Bar_{>p}(C))$ is a sub-coalgebra of $Bar_{>p}(C)$, characterized by the vanishing of $d_{Bar}$, thus torsion-free. \end{proof} Let us summarize the observations in this section. \begin{cor} The functor $C^* \mapsto \H^0_{Bar}(C)$ sends connected dg algebras, whose underlying $A$-module is torsion-free, to filtered coassociative coalgebras.
 Quasi-isomorphisms of algebras are sent to isomorphism of coalgebras. \end{cor}